lars-derichter/ai-programming-students/slides.md

 - Help me analyze my current layout
 - Lead me to discover breakpoints
 - Guide me to find solutions myself"

 ---

+### Exercise

+- Ask for the next topic on your course and try Socratic method for 10 minutes.
+- What have you learned?
+- How was the experience?

+---